yujuan-zhang/feature-representation-for-LLMs/Model/ESM2_feature_all/DNN_model_param/DNN MLP.md

    ```

-5. 开始进行模型训练，具体通过`optuna`进行，其中需要学习的超参数为`hidden_dim`和学习率`lr`，由于过程和优化目标与<Res-VAE训练细节>十分接近故这里不再详细解释。

-   This step is the model training process and the hyperparameter optimization.
+5. This step is the model training process and the hyperparameter optimization.
 The hyperparameters to be learned are the hidden dimension `hidden_dim` and the learning rate `lr`.
-Due to the similarity of the process and optimization objectives with Res-VAE, further details are not elaborated upon here.
+Due to the similarity of the process and optimization objectives with [VAE training detail](https://github.com/yujuan-zhang/feature-representation-for-LLMs/blob/main/Model/VAE%20model/Res_VAE%20training%20detail.md
+   ), further details are not elaborated upon here.

    ```python
    # Define an objective function to be minimized.